Prediction and Optimal Feedback Steering of Probability Density Functions for Safe Automated Driving: Introduction

 Symbols for matrices and vectors are set to be boldfaced capital and small, respectively.
 Non-boldfaced variables are scalars.
 We use $\left[\:\cdot\:\right]_{ij}$ to denote the $(i,j)$th element of a matrix.
 For a block diagonal matrix, we use the symbol $\blkdiag(\cdot)$ whose arguments are the diagonal blocks.
 For a given vector $\bm{v}$, the symbol $\diag(\bm{v})$ denotes a diagonal matrix whose diagonal comprises of the elements of $\bm{v}$.
 The notation $\bm{e}_{i}^{d}$ stands for the $i$th standard basis vector in $\mathbb{R}^{d}$ while $\bm{0}$ denotes a column vector of zeros in appropriate dimension.
 The symbols $\nabla$, ${\rm{Hess}}(\cdot)$, $\det(\cdot)$, $!$, $\oslash$ stand for the Euclidean gradient, Hessian, determinant, factorial, and Hadamard (entry-wise) division, respectively.
 We use $\Gamma(\cdot)$ to denote the Gamma function.
 For any positive integer $n$, we have $\Gamma(n) = (n-1)!$.
 Furthermore, the symbol $\sharp$ denotes the pushforward of PDF, or probability measure in general.
 The expectation operator w.r.t. the joint PDF $\rho(\bm{x})$ is denoted as $\mathbb{E}_{\rho}\left[\cdot\right] := \int \left(\cdot\right)\rho\:\differential\bm{x}$.
 For matrix arguments, the symbol $\langle\cdot,\cdot\rangle$ denotes the Frobenius inner product.

 The remaining of this paper is structured as follows.
-We provide the modeling details in Section \ref{SecModels}.
-The proposed two layer prediction-control framework is explained in Section \ref{SecFramework}.
+Section \ref{SecArchitecture} provides an overview of the proposed framework.
+We delineate the vehicle model in Section \ref{SecModels}.
+The algorithmic details of the proposed two layer prediction-control framework are explained in Section \ref{SecFramework}.
 The numerical simulations are given in Section \ref{SecNumSim}.
+Section \ref{SecConclusions} contains the concluding remarks.